Category Archives: South Dakota

 Defining Cosmetology

-Volga SD makeup school studentCosmetology is an occupation that is everything about making the human body look more attractive with the application of cosmetics.
-So naturally it makes sense that numerous cosmetology schools are described as beauty schools.
-Most of us think of makeup when we hear the term cosmetics, but basically a cosmetic may be almost anything that enhances the appearance of a person’s skin, hair or nails.
-If you want to work as a cosmetologist, the majority of states require that you go through some kind of specialized training and then become licensed.
-Once licensed, the work settings include not only Volga SD beauty salons and barber shops, but also such businesses as spas, hotels and resorts.
-Many cosmetologists, once they have acquired experience and a client base, open their own shops or salons.
-Others will begin seeing clients either in their own homes or will go to the client’s residence, or both.
-Cosmetology college graduates go by many titles and work in a wide range of specializations including:
+Wallace SD makeup school studentCosmetology is an occupation that is all about making the human body look more attractive through the use of cosmetics.
+So naturally it makes sense that numerous cosmetology schools are referred to as beauty schools.
+Many of us think of makeup when we hear the term cosmetics, but actually a cosmetic can be anything that enhances the look of a person’s skin, hair or nails.
+If you want to work as a cosmetologist, the majority of states require that you go through some type of specialized training and then become licensed.
+Once licensed, the work environments include not only Wallace SD beauty salons and barber shops, but also such places as spas, hotels and resorts.
+Many cosmetologists, after they have acquired experience and a customer base, establish their own shops or salons.
+Others will start seeing clients either in their own homes or will go to the client’s home, or both.
+Cosmetology college graduates are known by many names and are employed in a wide variety of specializations including:

 • Hairdressers